What happened to home perm maker Toni and those famous Toni twins?

 BrandlandUSA Rule: Company Brands Are Important

 There are product name brands.
 And then there are company brand names.
 Brand managers often disconnect the two.
 Often, a brand has been sold WITH the company name.
 Sometimes a company brand can become a product brand, or vice versa.
 This happened with Condé Nast Traveler.
 When Harold Evans started up the distinguished travel monthly, they picked the company name to give credibility to the new venture.
 These connections are decades old, and consumers only trust a certain product with a certain company name.
 Branding guys — you have to keep the company brand or things start screwing up.
+If you keep the company brand around, and keep it separate, you have two brands in your quiver, not one.

 - Kellogg’s Frosted Flakes